snowball-tech/fractal/packages/fractal/README.md

 ### Useful Commands

-- `yarn run format:fix` to format the code according to our formatting guidelines (using _Prettier_);
+- `yarn run format-fix` to format the code according to our formatting guidelines (using _Prettier_);
-- `yarn run lint:fix`: to check that the code matches our coding guidelines and automatically fix what can be fixed _(using ESLint)_;
+- `yarn run lint-fix`: to check that the code matches our coding guidelines and automatically fix what can be fixed _(using ESLint)_;
-- `yarn run types:check`: to check for TypeScript compilation errors;
+- `yarn run types-check`: to check for TypeScript compilation errors;
 - `yarn run test`: run all the unit tests;
-- `yarn run test:dev`: run the tests for modified components and re-trigger runs everytime something is modified;
+- `yarn run test-dev`: run the tests for modified components and re-trigger runs everytime something is modified;
 - `yarn run build`: compiles and bundle the design system;